RussBoyy/KakfaOnEC2vesusMSKComparison/readme.md

 **When should you NOT use kafka**

-Kafka is not a substitute for Analytic Databases: Kafka's forte isn't complex analytics across large database joins.
-Systems like SQL, MapReduce and Redshift are other specialized databases are better geared for such tasks.
+Kafka is not a substitute for Analytic Databases.
+Kafka's forte isn't complex analytics across large database joins.
+Systems like RRDS, MapReduce and Redshift or other specialized databases are better geared for such tasks.

 You should also avoid using Kafka for real-time systems that necessitate strict real-time responses, like self-driving cars.
 However, for low latency enterprise needs, Kafka still stands strong.